OFFICIAL “GCM IN-TRAINING” POWERED BY DAVE’S RUNNING

 If you want to experience a large race atmosphere, with small town hospitality, and aren’t able to complete a full marathon, you can take part in Northwest Ohio’s premier spring half marathon to see what it’s all about.

 The relay course will begin on Bancroft Street & Drummond in front of the University of Toledo Bell Tower, at the same time as the full and half marathon.
 Every member of the relay team will receive a custom finisher’s medal.

 Whether you run or walk the Medical Mutual Glass City 5k, everyone will experience the same great atmosphere and perks…and get to say, “I Run Toledo” after crossing the same finish line.

 The 5k course will begin on Bancroft Street & Drummond in front of the University of Toledo Bell Tower.
-Heading East into beautiful Old Orchard before circling back around campus, finishing just outside the Glass Bowl.
+Heading East into beautiful Old Orchard before circling back around campus, finishing inside the UT Glass Bowl.

-We have special events planned just for the kids.
+100% of the proceeds from registration will be donated to Mercy Children’s Hospital. — We have special events planned just for the kids.
 Including a meet-and-greet with the UT Football players; Agility Angels Dog Show; group exercises; a teddy bear; finisher’s medal and refreshments.
-Hundreds of kids, age 2-12, participate.

 “I ran the Glass City Marathon last April and it was my first.
 You’ll love the course.
 It’s scenic and mostly flat.
 I plan on registering again soon.
 You’ll have fun. — H.B.”